 Amy Taylor

-Deputy Executive Director of Program
+Executive Vice President of Program and Strategy

 A headshot of IRAP Deputy Director Amy Taylor.